swift-bitcoin/swift-bitcoin/src/bitcoin/Documentation.docc/GettingStarted.md

 let sighash = unsignedTransaction.signatureHash(sighashType: .all, inputIndex: 0, prevout: prevout, scriptCode: prevout.script.data)

-// Obtain the signature using our secret key and append the signature hash type. let signature = Signature(messageHash: sighash, secretKey: secretKey, type: .ecdsa) let signatureData = signature.data + [SighashType.all.value]
+// Obtain the signature using our secret key and append the signature hash type. let signature = Signature(messageHash: sighash, secretKey: secretKey) let signatureData = signature.data + [SighashType.all.value]

 // Sign our input by including the signature and public key.